When was Erie Day School established and how did it start?

 Does Erie Day School operate solely on revenue generated from tuition, or does EDS quality for state or other funding?

 The budget of Erie Day School is defined by tuition, family and community support, and receives very little federal funding.
 Under Act 89, students are afforded a modest budget for specialized instruction in reading, math and speech, as well as textbook expenditures.
 Erie Day School is also able to receive EITC and OSTC tax credit donations from qualifying businesses.

 Geographically, where do Erie Day School students come from?

-Depending on the school year, students have ranged in home locations from Meadville to North East, PA, however, the majority of Erie Day School students come from Erie and the immediate surrounding area.
+Depending on the school year, students have ranged in home locations from Meadville to North East, PA, however, the majority of Erie Day School students come from Erie and the immediate surrounding communities.